Klopp, the eccentric who put Liverpool back on its perch - WHIZ News

 Klopp already had charisma and an aura about him from his time at Dortmund from 2008-15 — with his quirky appearance and one-liners, he was regarded as one of European soccer’s great personalities — and also brought his trademark “heavy metal football” to Merseyside.

-While that saw Liverpool challenge City as the most watchable team in England across 2017 and ’18 as Klopp began to put his stamp the team, it is only since he tempered his gung-ho style that the Reds have been capable of going toe-to-toe with City in terms of results.
+While that saw Liverpool challenge City as the most watchable team in England across 2017 and ’18, it is only since Klopp tempered his gung-ho style that the Reds have been capable of going toe-to-toe with City in terms of results.

 The game-changing six months came at the start of 2018, when Liverpool was reinvented by the sale of attacking midfielder Philippe Coutinho to Barcelona for 142 million pounds ($244 million) and the signings of center back Virgil van Dijk and Alisson for $99 million and $85 million respectively — record fees for a defender and goalkeeper at the time.

-Klopp had earlier said he’d never splash those kind of sums — “Other clubs can go out and spend money and collect top players, I want to do it differently,” he said in 2016 after United bought Paul Pogba for $116 million — but he eventually succumbed to the realities of the modern-day game and abandoned those principles.
+Klopp had earlier said he’d never splash those kind of sums — “Other clubs can go out and spend money and collect top players, I want to do it differently,” he said in 2016 after United bought Paul Pogba for $116 million — but he eventually succumbed to the realities of the modern-day game.

 A shaky defense was tightened up and Klopp hit upon a more solid 4-3-3 formation.
 The result has been spectacular: back-to-back Champions League finals, winning one and losing one; a 97-point league season — the third-highest in Premier League history — that left Liverpool a point behind City in the 2018-19 campaign; and now what could statistically go down as the greatest ever top-flight season.

-The team’s fitness is second to none under Klopp, while his desire to cover all bases in his efforts to secure the holy grail that is the English league even saw him hire a throw-in coach.
+The team’s fitness is second to none under Klopp, while his desire to cover all bases even saw him hire a throw-in coach.

 Anfield is now a fortress again under Klopp, who never fails to talk up the power of the Liverpool feverish home support that feeds off their manager’s energy.
 It makes it all the more tough to take that the fans have not been allowed in stadiums to see the team finish off its title-winning campaign.

-With Klopp having a contract through to 2022, there will likely be many more magic moments to share with their leader who has put Liverpool back on its perch.
+With Klopp having a contract through to 2022, there will likely be many more magic moments for fans to share with their leader who has put Liverpool back on its perch.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports